 Empowering Women Through Social Mentoring

-The Women’s Business Association SHE-ERA is proud to present the life-changing effects of our current project, “Empowerment of Vulnerable Women through Social Mentoring,” made possible by the generous support of GIZ (German Agency For International Cooperation).
+The Women’s Business Association SHE-ERA is proud to present the life-changing effects of our current project, “Empowerment of Vulnerable Women through Social Mentoring,” made possible by the generous support of BMZ (German Federal Ministry for Economic Cooperation and Development) & GIZ (German Agency for International Cooperation).

 Launched in October 2024, this project addresses deep-rooted socio-economic barriers faced by vulnerable women in Kosovo.
 With a strategic focus on social mentoring, it has already shown powerful results just six months in.